 Some projects fall under the domain of multiple agencies.
 If you are testing the effects of smartphone use on cognition, this could be NSERC (focusing on the attentional impact), SSHRC (focusing on the social effects of the attentional impairment), or CIHR (focusing on the health consequences of smartphone addiction).
 Your supervisor will know which framing is most appropriate, as you can only submit to one tri-council agency at a time.

 You can apply to governmental awards a year before starting graduate school (i.e., during the application year) or once you get in.
 Simply applying for funding can help you get admitted into grad school: it shows you know the funding process and have a strong enough background to consider applying.
 Receiving an award also helps you get admitted, as some departments make acceptance conditional on funding decisions.
 Other departments will even reverse their rejections.
 My colleague applied to seven graduate programs and was rejected by all of them.
-A few months later, she learned that she was awarded a government graduate scholarship and could only hold it if she was admitted into a program.
+A few months later, she learned that she was awarded a government graduate scholarship.
 She contacted two of the schools and both promptly reversed their decisions once they saw that now she had funding.
 In academia, money talks.

 If you are applying for awards before being accepted into grad school, keep in mind that sometimes governmental awards are tied to a university.
 You may apply for an award and receive it only at a university you do not end up attending with no option to transfer it.
 (In such cases, you would list the award on your CV as “declined”.)
 Read the eligibility criteria carefully.